dojo/docs/dijit/Toolbar.rst

     <span id="toolbar"></span>

-Note that iconClass is a CSS class that's been defined by the theme, see `Themes <dijit/themes>`_ for details.
+Note that iconClass is a CSS class that's been defined by the theme, see :ref:`Themes <dijit/themes>` for details.

 Declarative example
 -------------------